Quantum Speedups for Bayesian Network Structure Learning: Concluding remarks

 \section{Concluding remarks}

 We have shown quantum speedups for the problem of Bayesian network structure learning.
-Our two algorithms are built on relatively sophisticated previous results: a quantum algorithm for a related problem \citep{Ambainis19} and a classical algorithm for the same problem \citep{Parviainen13}.
-On the other hand, the ways we employed these previous results are technically rather simple.
+Our two algorithms are built on rather sophisticated previous results: a quantum algorithm for a related problem \citep{Ambainis19} and a classical algorithm for the same problem \citep{Parviainen13}.
+On the other hand, the ways we employed these previous results are technically relatively simple.
+We also proved that similar speedups presumably are not possible for classical algorithms, suggesting that the \BNSL problem admits a ``quantum advantage.''\footnote{We use scare quotes because some researchers and practitioners reserve the term advantage for speedups that are exponential or experimentally demonstrated.}

-An obvious question for further research is whether there are significantly faster quantum algorithms, e.g., ones with running time close to $O(2^{n/2})$ or others that yield a quantum speedup even when we do not bound the number of possible parent sets.
+An obvious question for further research is whether there are significantly faster quantum algorithms, e.g., ones with running time close to $O(2^{n/2})$ or others that yield a quantum speedup even when we do not bound the number of potential parent sets.
 Achieving the former target would most likely imply a new algorithm for the travelling salesman problem that beats current time bound of $O(1.728^n)$ \citep{Ambainis19}.
 The latter question assumes that the local scores are given implicitly, which is not an obstacle per se, as the local score of a given node and parent set can be computed efficiently from data for commonly used scoring functions.

 Our algorithms may not have practical value in the near future.
 The speedup factor $(2/1.817)^n$ of our first algorithm achieves $10$ at $n \approx 24$ and $100$ at $n \approx 48$.
-However, the hidden subexponential factors are likely to favor the classical algorithms in practice even if the number of possible parent sets $F$ is small, say, cubic in $n$.
+However, the hidden subexponential factors are likely to favor the classical algorithms in practice even if the number of potential parent sets $F$ is small, say, cubic in $n$.
 Perhaps most importantly, our algorithms rely on QRAM, of which size is exponential in $n$.
-While different QRAM architectures have been proposed \cite{Giovannetti08,Park19}, there is no physical realization of the ideas yet.
+While different QRAM architectures have been proposed \citep{Giovannetti08,Park19}, there is no physical realization of the ideas yet.
 Currently we do not know whether the role of QRAM is critical for achieving any polynomial quantum speedup.

-\subsection{Acknowledgements}
+Regarding lower bounds for classical algorithms, there are several directions for future research.
+Theorem~\ref{thm:seth} does not rule out a faster algorithm when the maximum size of any potential parent set is bounded by a constant; the problem is solvable in polynomial time when the maximum size is one \citep{Chu65,Edmonds67}, but for larger upper bounds we only know that the problem is NP-hard \citep{Chickering95NP-hard}.
+One could also attempt to prove conditional lower bounds under some other established hypothesis not known to be implied by SETH such as the set cover conjecture \citep[p.~507]{Cygan15}.

+\section{Acknowledgements}